sandialabs/pytribeam/gh-pages_content_guide.md

 git checkout -B gh-pages
 ```

-Now modify and save the top of the .gitignore file so that we can save the built content from this:
+Now modify the top of the .gitignore file so that we can save the built content from this by changing the top lines from this:
 ```
 # gh-pages stuff (need to build locally from main)
 badges/